-On September 27, 2018, the Company entered into a license and collaboration agreement (the "License Agreement") with Ahon Pharmaceutical Co Ltd. ("Ahon Pharma"), which grants Ahon Pharma exclusive rights to develop and commercialize DM199 for acute ischemic stroke in mainland China, Taiwan, Hong Kong S.A.R. and Macau S.A.R.
-Under the terms of the agreement, the Company received a non-refundable upfront payment of \$500,000 upon signing the License Agreement and is entitled to receive an additional non-refundable payment of \$4.5 million upon the earlier of regulatory clearance to initiate a clinical trial in China or July 1, 2019.
-The Company also has the potential to receive up to an additional \$27.5 million in development and sales related milestones and up to approximately 10% royalties on net sales of DM199 in the licensed territories.
-All development, regulatory, sales, marketing, and commercial activities and associated costs in the licensed territories will be the sole responsibility of Ahon Pharma.
-The License Agreement may be terminated at any time by Ahon Pharma by providing 120 days written notice.
+On September 27, 2018, the Company entered into a license and collaboration agreement (the "License Agreement") with Ahon Pharmaceutical Co Ltd. ("Ahon Pharma"), which granted Ahon Pharma exclusive rights to develop and commercialize DM199 for acute ischemic stroke in mainland China, Taiwan, Hong Kong S.A.R. and Macau S.A.R.
+Under the terms of the agreement, the Company received a non-refundable upfront payment of \$500,000 upon signing the License Agreement and was entitled to receive an additional non-refundable payment of \$4.5 million upon the earlier of regulatory clearance to initiate a clinical trial in China or July 1, 2019.
+The Company also had the potential to receive up to an additional \$27.5 million in development and sales related milestones and up to approximately 10% royalties on net sales of DM199 in the licensed territories.
+All development, regulatory, sales, marketing, and commercial activities and associated costs in the licensed territories were the sole responsibility of Ahon Pharma.
+By its terms the License Agreement could be terminated at any time by Ahon Pharma by providing 120 days written notice.